julian-klode/lingolang/docs/permissions.md

 The receiver of a function, its parameters, and the closure are essentially parameters of the function, and parameters are contravariant: I can pass a mutable object when a read-only object is expected, but I can't pass a read-only object to a mutable object.
-For the closure, ownership is the exception: An owned function can be assigned to an unowned function, but not vice versa:
+For the closure, ownership is the exception: An owned function can be assigned to an unowned function, but not vice versa.
 \begin{align*}
     \begin{aligned}
         ass_\mu(&a\ (R) \textbf{ func } ( P_0 \ldots, P_n ) (R_0, \ldots, R_m), \\